 More than just printing a label

 There are an assortment of label generators and printers available as well as pre-barcoded vials and tubes.
-Ensuring your biological samples and racks or boxes have unique barcode labels associated with them is the first step to improved sample management and identification.
+Making sure your biological samples and racks or boxes have unique barcode labels associated with them is the first step to improved sample management and identification.
 Consistently recording these barcodes along with their associated sample details (such as tissue type, storage location and sample expiry/retention date) in a searchable database allows your team to quickly identify material and assess its viability.

-How can sample identification in a Sample Management system help my lab?
+How can sample identification in a sample management system help my lab?

-The benefits of improved sample identification within Sample Management software include:
+The benefits of improved sample identification within sample management software include: